Cyber security: What is phishing and spoofing?

 While some attacks have targeted technical weaknesses within systems, increasingly anti-virus and malware software is preventing this type of attack from being effective.
 Where technical attacks have been successful, there is usually an element of human error involved in allowing networks to become infected.
 As such, attacks now target human error as a way of bypassing security processes in a technique commonly known as phishing.

 Put simply, phishing is an attempt to trick a person into releasing sensitive information.
 Usually passwords, bank information and PIN numbers are the target, but other details, such as mobile phone numbers or information about a company’s management, are also valued.

 Most people will be aware of phishing through clichéd approaches: emails about a foreign lottery win, a prince who will share his fortune with you or wealth locked up in another country that needs a bank account to be channelled through.
 While some people still fall for these scams, many are now aware of them.
 As a result attacks have now evolved in complexity and personalisation.

 Growing sophistication – Spoofing

-Where general phishing attacks target hundreds of thousands of people with general information, cyber criminals are increasingly reducing the number of targets, but improving the information about them.
-Just as you’re more likely to respond to an email where the person uses your first name, cyber criminals know you are more likely to click malicious links or handover data if you think you know with whom you are dealing or communicating with.
+Where general phishing attacks target hundreds of thousands of people with general information, cyber criminals are increasingly reducing the number of targets but improving the information about them.
+Just as you’re more likely to respond to an email where the sender uses your first name, cyber criminals know you are more likely to click malicious links or handover data if you think you know with whom you are dealing or communicating with.
 Here are some of the ways attacks work:

 Spear phishing – Attacks targeting specific individuals rather than 1000s.
 For a small amount of research (looking at social media or publicly held records) cyber criminals can construct emails that resonate with staff or create a false sense of familiarity.
 These are more likely to be opened and acted upon by unsuspecting staff.